Can I Get Car Insurance Before a Title Transfer?

 UNDERSTANDING INSURABLE INTEREST

 Insurable interest sounds complicated, but it just means you'd lose money if the car gets damaged.
-This protects insurers from fraud while ensuring you have a legitimate reason for coverage.
+This prevents fraud and makes sure you have a real reason for coverage.

 You have insurable interest when you: